 The loss of a major shareholder or partner can cause serious problems, and not just within the business itself.
-In the case of a partnership for instance, on death the partnership will be automatically dissolved unless an agreement exists to the contrary.
+For instance, Partnerships will be automatically dissolved if one partner dies – unless an agreement exists to the contrary.

 Rather than inherit the shares, beneficiaries often prefer the monetary value of a shareholding.
-The remaining shareholders are almost certainly going to want control over the deceased’s shareholding, so why do so many businesses leave this to chance?
+The remaining shareholders are almost certainly going to want control over the deceased’s shareholding, so why leave this to chance?

 Share Protection helps the surviving shareholders or partners keep control of a business if a major shareholder or partner dies, or is diagnosed with a critical illness.